 The Ballona Wetlands are highly degraded from fill, are too high in elevation and lack the critical connection to fresh and salt water.
 In addition, more than half the Wetlands Reserve has been taken over by non-native invasive plants, reducing economic, ecological, and social value.

 If we just leave the Wetlands alone, and do no restoration work, they will continue to degrade.
 They cannot heal on their own.

 It’s critical we help our local environment thrive.
 In L.A.
 County, on average we have 3.3 acres of greenspace per 1,000 residents – well below the national average for major metropolises.
 We can do better.

 Heal the Bay, along with our partners, is dedicated to Bringing Back Ballona.
 As part of this effort, we invite you to join us over the next month to discover the wetlands.

-We have developed a series of weekend events through October so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.
+We’re hosting weekend events in October through December so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.
 (See the full event calendar here.)

-You can pick and choose from a number of fun opportunities with our staff, partners and volunteers:
+You can pick and choose from a number of fun and educational opportunities with our staff, partners and volunteers:

 And stay tuned – as we review the alternatives for restoration, we will keep you informed.
 We are going to need your help.
-We need you to add your voice to help protect this special place.
+We need you to add your voice to help protect this special green space.